ramyardan/Light-And-Sound-Memory-Game-Simon-/README.md

 # Pre-work - *Memory Game*

-**Light And Sound Memory Game Simon** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Light And Sound Memory Game Simon** is a Light & Sound Memory game to apply for CodePath's SITE and Futureforce Tech Launchpad Program.

 Inspired by the 1980's famous electronic game of memory skill , Simon, by Milton Bradley.
 The game creates a series of tones and lights and requires a user to repeat the sequence.